yashtank86/inventory-management-system-springboot-mongodb/README.md

-A comprehensive inventory management software built using Spring Boot, MongoDB, and secured with JWT.

-This application helps businesses manage their inventory by providing an intuitive interface for tracking products, stock levels, and orders.
-With the power of Spring Boot, MongoDB, and JWT, this system is designed to be scalable, secure, and easy to maintain.
+Inventory Management System (Java Spring Boot + MongoDB + JWT Security)

+A powerful Java Spring Boot inventory management software designed to help businesses track and manage products, stock levels, and orders efficiently.

+This RESTful web application is built with Spring Boot (backend) and MongoDB (database), secured with JWT authentication, and offers a scalable, secure, and easy-to-maintain solution for modern inventory management.

+Ideal for developers and businesses looking for an open-source inventory management system built with Java and Spring Boot.

 Features: